 Botswana

-Botswana is home to an incredible fauna, one of the prefered destinations for safaris and a really popular destination in Africa.
+Botswana is home to an incredible fauna, one of the preferred destinations for safaris and a really popular destination in Africa.

 Malawi